Commercial Pilot Training at PAFT

 Instrument Rating Restricted - IR(R)

 This rating allows you to fly just on instruments, in cloud or conditions of bad visibility, both inside and outside controlled airspace, with some restrictions on airfield and en-route weather.
 It will greatly improve your skills and counts towards the hours needed for the important Instrument Rating that follows.
-16.5 hours for the training and test.
+16.5 hours for the training and CAA Skills Test.

 Total Hours Flown 160 (Approx.)